Ann Arbor DDA approves big loan to push forward new city hall project

-The project could go out to bid as early as autumn with work beginning soon after.
+The project could go out to bid as early as autumn with work beginning as soon after.

 Proponents claim the new addition will help alleviate overcrowding issues at City Hall and provide more modern facilities for the police department and courts.
 However, a number of city officials have argued against the project as too costly and unnecessary.